Item (game terminology): In platform games

-In many platformers, like Sonic the Hedgehog and Super Mario Bros., items are scattered throughout the level in item boxes or on their own.
+In many platformers, like Sonic the Hedgehog and Super Mario Bros, items are scattered throughout the level in item boxes or on their own.
 Many video game items are common to all games.

 1-ups or continues give the player character "extra lives" and allow them to continue after being killed.
-1-ups usually come in the form of the main character's face (or the text "1UP," though this is less common in modern games.)
-In some games, they can also be obtained in special stages and by collecting a large number of minor treasure items (i.e., collect 100 rings in Sonic games to gain one extra life.), by finishing levels in a certain amount of time, or by getting a certain number of points.
+1-ups usually come in the form of the main character's face (or the text "1UP", though this is less common in modern games).
+In some games, they can also be obtained in special stages and by collecting a large number of minor treasure items (i.e., collect 100 rings in Sonic games to gain one extra life), by finishing levels in a certain amount of time, or by getting a certain number of points.

 Treasure such as coins, rings, gems or jewelry are another common item.
 These are often used to determine the player's score.
 In some games, particularly those with an overworld map, players can take these items to a shop-like place and exchange them for new abilities or equipment.
-Usually, such treasure items are found in small quantities as one progresses through a level.
-However, by exploring, players can often find secret areas containing a large number of them.
+Usually, such treasure items are found in small quantities as one progresses through a level, but by exploring, players can often find secret areas containing a large number of them.

 In some platformers, particularly those with a hit counter such as the Kirby games, medicine, food or energy containers are found, which give the player extra health or defensive ability.
 These are normally very rare, so as to make the player watch their hit counter carefully.
 In some games, such as the Sonic series, the treasure items (rings) double as a method of enabling extra hits.

 Quest items (also known as plot items or key items) are required to complete several games or stages.
 In platformers, these are not always required, but may be optional goals to get a better ending.
 The Sonic the Hedgehog series has a recurring side goal being the collection of the Chaos Emeralds.

+In some video games, there are also items that can power you down (e.g. poison mushrooms in Super Mario).